E-11: CLASS ATTENDANCE AND EVALUATION OF STUDENT PERFORMANCE

-Faculty should clearly communicate their class attendance policy in the syllabus or in writing to students at the beginning of the semester.
-To be successful in all courses, students must follow the attendance policy outlined in the syllabus of each course in its entirety.
-Class attendance is expected regardless of the format of the class and this expectation applies equally to students in face-to-face, online, and hybrid courses.
-Attendance in online courses goes beyond course login and is based on documentable participation in class activities, such as interacting with the instructor, interacting with enrolled students, completing assignments with specific due dates, and/or participating in online discussions on a regular basis.
+- Instructors should clearly communicate their expectations and policies related to class attendance and evaluation in their syllabus at the beginning of the semester.
+Class attendance may be required regardless of the format of the class or course.
+Online course attendance may go beyond course login to include documentable participation in class activities, such as interacting with the instructor, interacting with enrolled students, completing assignments with due dates, and participating in online discussions on a regular basis.

 - False claims of legitimate or unavoidable absence may be considered academic integrity violations (Senate Policy 49-20, AAPP G-9).

 - Students may appeal an instructor's decision to make up an evaluation or assessment under the Grade Mediation and Adjudication Policy and Procedures (Senate Policy 47-20, AAPP G-10).